 Storage/Tanks: This is where I decided to sketch out things like extra oil, drinking water, ballasts, lube oil, reserve tanks, things like that.

 Outfit: Engineering!
 Repair stations, rudders, steering machinery, compressors and air conditioning, spare parts, construction stores, tool rooms, and workshops.

-Gunnery/Fire Control: Gun directors, turrets, ammunition hoists, magazines and other ordinance stores, and lookout stations.
+Gunnery/Fire Control: Gun directors, turrets, ammunition hoists, magazines and other ordnance stores, and lookout stations.
 These are pretty self-explanatory too.

 Propulsion and Electric/Power: Again, pretty self-explanatory.
 Machinery room with the shaft and boilers and turbines and propellers are all a part of propulsion, and you’ll find the electrical stores and transformer rooms and the like in the other.

 Ship Control & Offices: This is where you’ll find the pilot house, the various conning stations, the compass room, the plot room, and so on.
 I put the offices here as well because this is where a lot of the officers would be working, so you have stuff like the log room, the operations office, and the like.

 Electronics: Where you find radar, telephones, and radios.
 I think next time I draw stuff I’ll probably put damage control in this section too.
 Just, however, remember that they’re there!

 So, as you can see, everything pretty much makes sense, right?
 I mean, my historical counterpart is pretty much a big metal box with big guns that can float on water.
 How to get the metal box to its destination so the box’s guns can do the job, well, that’s why the navy pays all those engineers and ship designers and whatnots, right?

 Now, let’s talk about shipgirls.
 Again, this isn’t anyone’s configuration in particular, but here’s an example of the sort of thing you’d see as a baseline for shipgirl operations.